Learn about job opportunities with Cornell Cooperative Extension.

 leaders, government officials, and Cornell University.
 In addition, the

-Resource Educator takes a lead role in providing deliverables for several
+Resource Educator takes a lead role in providing deliverables for the

-grants that the

-Environment & Energy program area is working on in a
+Environment & Energy program area working on the topic of energy/energy

 The Resource Educator will assist with organizational responsibilities, and